ERPClaw's Shopify Integration: Free, Open Source, in Private Beta

 What the paid apps charge for

 ERPClaw includes all of that for free.
 Not as a freemium tier with the good stuff locked behind a paywall.
-Free as in MIT licensed, free as in source code on GitHub, free as in self-hosted on your own infrastructure.
+Free as in open source, free as in source code on GitHub, free as in self-hosted on your own infrastructure.

 What it does not do